emfcamp/Website/templates/about/travel.md

 ## By Bike

 While we do not have any dedicated bike parking, EMF is an extremely safe event and you are welcome to lock your bike to our perimeter fence or other structures as long as it's out of the way.

+### Motorcycles

+Motorbikes do not require a parking ticket.

 ## By Air
 The closest major airport is [Birmingham (BHX)](https://en.wikipedia.org/wiki/Birmingham_Airport), which [has free shuttles to the train station](https://www.thetrainline.com/airport-transfers/united-kingdom/trains-from-birmingham-airport) and is around 1:40 by train to Ledbury station; or an hour by road.
 [Bristol (BRS)](https://en.wikipedia.org/wiki/Bristol_Airport) and [Cardiff (CWL)](https://en.wikipedia.org/wiki/Cardiff_Airport) are around 1:40 by road, but poorly connected by public transport.